 No two patients are alike — if you’ve seen one head injury, you’ve seen one head injury.
 Each person experiences a unique degree of dizziness, balance issues, or vision problems.
 Some patients may require just a few weeks of treatment, while others may require something more long-term.
 The good news is that the improvements achieved by neuro-optometric rehabilitation therapy are generally long-lasting.

 If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact Fox Vision Development Center for a consultation.
 Even if you’ve been told that your symptoms are stress-related, seasonal, or will fade on their own, having a functional visual evaluation can help rule out vision as being the root cause or contributing factor to your symptoms.

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-We has the expertise and latest technology to provide you with the top-level care you deserve.Fox Vision Development Center serves patients from Latham, Albany, Glens Falls, Troy, and throughout New York.
+We has the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Latham, Albany, Glens Falls, and Troy, New York and surrounding communities.